The 8 Challenges of Virtual Reality App Development

 The challenging part is that in order to come up with a successful strategy you need to do rather uncomfortable “try — fail — try again — fail better” routine.
 Which may be an option for a corporation but usually not something that a low-key development company can afford.

 Next in line of the money-related challenges is rather a severe thing.
 One of the key factors in healthy growth and competition in the industry is a wide variety of ways to make money out of technology.
 If one can’t generate revenue out of his venture — then it is unlikely to go anywhere.
 That is the case of the current state of VR industry.

 However, that is more of a question of time than a real problem.
 VR technology is slowly but surely moving towards the mainstream.
 And judging from growing amount of content — at this point, it is more of a marketing challenge than anything else.
 There is a need to explain the technology and its capabilities, overcome a bad press and trend fatigue.

 We live in a strange moment of time.
 While users are at an all-time high of digital immersion, they are also at an all-time high in terms of exposure to incoming dangers.
-Cybersecurity is a sensitive issue in every industry.
+Cybersecurity and data privacy is a sensitive issue in every industry.
 Because of its novice state — it is especially critical for VR industry to come up with an effective solution.